EMT Schools in the Memphis Area

 Northwest Mississippi Community College is located in Senatobia, Mississippi.
 NMCC offers two levels of training for students interested in pursuing a career in emergency medical services.

 EMT - Basic Instructional Program

 The EMT - Basic program requires one semester to complete, and class is usually held two nights a week.
 Applicants to the program must be 18 years old or older, hold a high school diploma or GED, and have earned a minimum score of 18 on the ACT exam or 12 on the TABE (Test of Adult Basic Education) exam.
 The curriculum covers how to care for injured and sick individuals in an out-of-hospital setting.
 Skills include hemorrhage control, ambulance operations, and airway assessment.

 The paramedic program prepares students to become certified as EMT - Paramedics by the National Registry of EMTs.
 Applicants to the program must currently hold EMT - Basic certification and have earned a grade 'C' or better in anatomy and physiology courses.
 Students will gain knowledge related to the assessment of patients, advanced life-saving skills, and treatment options for a wide range of trauma-related injuries as well as illnesses.
 The program takes four semesters to complete and encompasses at least 1,500 hours of training, including classroom-based instruction, clinical hours, and a field internship.

-Additional schools that offer EMT training programs outside Tennessee state lines, but within a 50 mile radius of downtown Memphis, include Crowley's Ridge Technical Institute, located in Forrest City, Arkansas, and East Arkansas Community College, also in Forrest City, Arkansas.
-The schools are both located about 43 miles from Memphis, Tennessee.
+Another school that offers EMT training programs outside Tennessee state lines, but within a 50 mile radius of downtown Memphis, is East Arkansas Community College, in Forrest City, Arkansas.
+The school is located about 43 miles from Memphis, Tennessee.